QUALITY IS NOT A COINCIDENCE

 The Italian Tecnica group, which also owns the companies Dolomite, Nordica, Rollerblade and Blizzard acquires LOWA.
 The manufacturing of LOWA ski boots is transferred to the parent company in Italy.

-Jetzendorf remains the home of manufacturing in Germany, the management headquarters, as well as the location of research and development.
+Jetzendorf remains the home of manufacturing in Germany, the management headquarters, and the location of research and development.
 The manufacturing of Alpine boots and trekking boots continues in Jetzendorf.

-Introduction of "Light" hiking boots, the forerunner of today's multi-functional line ATC.
+Introduction of "Light" hiking boots, the forerunner of today's multi-functional ATC line.

 Offices and warehouses are again expanded.